Denver Car Accident Attorney

 Denver Car Accident Injury Rates

-Denver is the number one county for car accidents yielding incapacitating injuries, with 478 serious injuries in 2019, according to the Colorado Problem Identification report published by CDOT.
-A quarter of all individuals injured in Colorado car accidents receive serious injuries.
+Denver is the number one county for car accidents yielding incapacitating injuries, with 396 severe injuries in 2022, according to the Colorado Problem Identification report published by CDOT.
+A quarter of all individuals injured in Colorado car crashes receive serious injuries.

 This data is an alarming snapshot of what driving is like on Denver roads.

-If you find yourself in the devastating situation where these statistics represent you or someone in your family, just know you’re not alone.
-Oue Denver car accident attorneys are ready to stand with you in your car accident case to work on making this wrong right again.
+If you find yourself in a devastating situation where these statistics represent you or someone in your family, just know you’re not alone.
+Our Denver car accident attorneys are ready to stand with you in your auto accident case to work on making this wrong right again.

 What Are The Major Types Of Car Accidents in Denver?

-Across the United States, victims can suffer from experiencing the following types of car accidents:
+Across the United States, car accident victims can suffer from experiencing the following types of auto accidents:

 The National Highway Safety Traffic Administration (NHSTA) and the Insurance Institute for Highway Safety (IIHS) only perform crash tests for vehicles to mimic some of these accidents.
 Many of NHTSA’s crash test protocols have not been updated since the organization began crash testing in the 1970s under the New Car Assessment Program (NCAP).